jelford/jelford.github.io/src/drafts/by-any-other-name.md

 139893 openat(AT_FDCWD, "/lib64/libc.so.6", O_RDONLY|O_CLOEXEC) = 3
 ```

+At this point we've got the following libraries loaded:

+- `libdl`: will be used later for dynamically loading more shared libraries.
 - `libpthread`: threading support.
 - `libgcc`: GCC runtime support.
 Rust doesn't compile with GCC, but `glibc`
   does, so our executable must load `libgcc`.
 Even C has _some_ runtime.